 We have provided our implementation with JAX and PyTorch in the supplementary material.
 The reported results are based on the following implementations.

 For JAX, we use the APIs of LayerNorm and RMSNorm in the flax library.
 For PyTorch, we use the implementations of LayerNorm and RMSNorm from NVIDIA's apex extension \footnote{https://github.com/NVIDIA/apex}.
 For CRMSNorm, we use our own customized implementations.
-We also provide our customized implementation of LayerNorm, RMSNorm.
+We also provide our customized implementation of LayerNorm and RMSNorm.

 We notice that there are lots of APIs for the standard LayerNorm and RMSNorm.
-For example, PyTorch has provided the official LayerNorm API but lacks of RMSNorm implementation.
+For example, PyTorch has provided the official LayerNorm API but lacks RMSNorm implementation.
 These different implementations are mixed.
-We do not find one implementation that is dominant over others for all the cases.
-For instance, \texttt{torch.nn.LayerNorm} is usually faster than apex's one when the input vectors are small in inference, while it is slower than the apex's one when the input vectors are large.
-PyTorch's official implementation is also slower than apex's for training.
+We do not find one implementation dominant over others for all the cases.
+For instance, \texttt{torch.nn.LayerNorm} is usually faster than \texttt{apex.normalization.FusedLayerNorm} when the input vectors are small in inference, while it is slower than the apex when the input vectors are large.
+PyTorch's official implementation is also slower than the apex for training.